| |

 We used Valentine’s candy corn (found them at Wal-mart in the seasonal aisle), m&ms and sprinkles (Target dollar spot).

-So get your kids in the kitchen and let them create their own little masterpieces.
+This is the perfect way to get your kids in the kitchen and let them create their own little masterpieces.
 When they are done, break up the bark into pieces and it makes great little homemade gifts for Valentine’s Day!!

 Dean was so happy to help mama “cook”.